 Daniels participates in this annual case competition each spring along with 25 other nationally-ranked business schools.
 The competition requires innovative thinking at the intersection of corporate profitability and positive social, environmental, and ethical impacts.
-Daniels students step into a real-life, time-sensitive scenario demanding integrative decision-making.
+Daniels students step into a real-life, time-sensitive scenario that demands integrative decision-making.
 The competition provides them with relevant, hands-on experience for the challenges they will face as the next generation of business leaders.
-The Daniels team placed second in 2016 fourth in 2015.
+The Daniels team placed second in 2018.